 The whole idea here is to get you started at something.
 That's it.
 If you set a timer of 5-minutes and say in this 5 minutes all I will do is finish up this very small task, and nothing else.
 Then trust me you will be able to get that done.
 Even if that's a small task, you will get something done.

 Most importantly this is just the start, once you get started there's a good chance you'll keep going.
 Even better if you continue doing these 5-minute sprints every day, then you will get more habitual to be able to bear 10 minutes sprints now, and so on.
 Slowly your dopamine levels will start to shift from short-term excitement to long-term goals.

 In fact, do it now.
-Pause reading this article, take out a timer, or go to this link for an online timer, and do a task.
+Pause reading this article, take out a timer, or search for an online one, and do a task.
 Now.
-The continue reading the rest of the article.
+Or continue reading the rest of the article ;)